ANGSD-wrapper/angsd-wrapper/Tutorial.md

 cd angsd-wrapper
 ```

 ANGSD-wrapper comes with its own version of ANGSD to prevent compatibility breaking changes in ANGSD from affecting ANGSD-wrapper and comes with a few other programs.
-In order to compile these programs, you must run the setup routine.
+In order to compile these programs, you must run the following setup routine:

 ```shell
 ./angsd-wrapper setup please